 Textiles & Fabrics Waste Trading License in Dubai: Cost and Requirements

 Global demand for recycled and reclaimed textiles is accelerating, driven by tightening sustainability regulations, rising raw material costs, and a growing circular economy movement.
 Dubai sits at the centre of this shift, offering traders direct access to markets across Asia, Africa, Europe, and the wider Middle East.
-If you are looking to enter this sector, obtaining a Textiles & Fabrics Waste Trading Licence in Dubai is one of the most commercially strategic moves you can make in 2024 and beyond.
+If you are looking to enter this sector, obtaining a Textiles & Fabrics Waste Trading License in Dubai is one of the most commercially strategic moves you can make in 2024 and beyond.

-This guide covers everything you need to know about Activity Code 4669.8, the associated trading licence available at Dubai South Business Hub Free Zone, and how to get your business operational quickly and compliantly.
+This guide covers everything you need to know about Activity Code 4669.8, the associated trading license available at Dubai South Business Hub Free Zone, and how to get your business operational quickly and compliantly.

-What the Licence Covers
+What the License Covers

 Post-industrial fabric remnants and cutting waste